Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 #6: Maintenance

-The answer to “Is it better to paint or stain a deck?” can vary based on personal preference, the state of the wood, and climate.
-So it is important to consider these pros and cons when making the final decision.
+The answer to, “Is it better to paint or stain a deck?” can vary based on:

-Pros and Cons of Painting a Deck
+What Are the Pros of Painting a Deck?

-Pros of painting your deck:
+The pros of painting your deck include:

 • Deck paint typically lasts longer and is more durable against wear and tear.